-- INSPIRE is embedded in the National Spatial Data Strategy (Nationale Geoinformations-Strategie, NGIS) adopted by the steering committee GDI-DE in 2015 and acknowledged as an important addition to the National E-Government Strategy.
+- INSPIRE is embedded in the National Spatial Data Strategy (NGIS) adopted by the Steering Committee GDI-DE in 2015 and acknowledged as an important addition to the National e-Government Strategy.
 The strategy shall ensure that spatial information can be effectively used for all spatially relevant decision making processes, including to serve local and national interests.
-The strategy identifies key principles such as 1.
-Supply of high quality basic spatial data, 2.
-Foster the multiple use of spatial data and 3.
-Promote innovations in spatial data management. - The coordination of the infrastructure has been further improved through - intensified discussions with the GI industry, the coordination body of municipalities and thematic conferences of ministries; - new working groups on SDIs/INSPIRE under the thematic conferences of ministries; - a growing number of workshops with INSPIRE points of contact. - To facilitate data and service sharing and use, a joint architecture concept has been developed, based on the INSPIRE Directive, Implementing Rules and Technical Guidance documents.
-National technical components of the GDI-DE include a geodata catalogue (Geodatenkatalog.de), geoportal (Geoportal.de), registry (GDI-DE Registry) and validation tools (GDI-DE Testsuite).
+The strategy identifies key principles such as - 1.
+Supply of high quality basic spatial data, - 2.
+Foster the multiple use of spatial data and - 3.
+Promote innovations in spatial data management. - The coordination of the infrastructure has been further improved through - intensified discussions with the GI industry, the municipal umbrella associations and Conferences of specialised state ministers; - new working groups on SDIs/INSPIRE under the Conferences of specialised state ministers; - a growing number of workshops with INSPIRE points of contact. - To facilitate data and service sharing and use, a joint architecture concept has been developed, based on the INSPIRE Directive, Implementing Rules and Technical Guidance documents.
+National technical components of the GDI-DE include a spatial data catalogue (Geodatenkatalog.de), geoportal (Geoportal.de), registry (GDI-DE Registry) and validation tool (GDI-DE Testsuite).